Cyber Monday PS5 restock: where to get a PlayStation 5 this Cyber Monday

 - Buy a PS5 at GameStop

-As well as more PS5 inventory, we're expecting a Cyber Monday Xbox Series X restock as well, so you can try your luck with the console of your choice.
-During Black Friday week, Walmart, Best Buy, and GameStop released stock online, and you can jump straight to their store pages below.
+As well as more PS5 inventory, we're expecting a Cyber Monday Xbox Series X restock as well, with Best Buy already kicking things off over the weekend.
+Keep an eye on Walmart, and GameStop as well – you can jump straight to their store pages below.

-There's been no official word on whether they'll have a PS5 restock, but as with the last week, we could see a combination of online and in-store drops, so be ready to hotfoot it to your local retailer as well making online accounts to get through the ordering process ass fast as possible.
+We haven't always been given advance notice of a PS5 restock before it goes live, and we may see a combination of online and in-store drops, just like Black Friday week, so be ready to hotfoot it to your local retailer as well making online accounts in advance to get through the ordering process as fast as possible.

 - Where to buy PS5: PlayStation 5 US and UK stock guide (updated TODAY)